 3. The H-PCF sends HTTP "204 No Content" response to confirm reception and the result to H-UDR.

-4. The H-PCF may, depending on operator policies, invoke the Npcf_UEPolicyControl_UpdateNotify service operation to the AMF of the removal of the UE policy control information by sending the HTTP POST request to the resource URI "{Notification URI}/terminate".
+4. The H-PCF may, depending on operator policies, invoke the Npcf_UEPolicyControl_UpdateNotify service operation to the AMF of the removal of the UE policy control information by sending the HTTP POST request to the resource URI "{notificationUri}/terminate".

 Alternatively, the H-PCF may decide to maintain the UE Policy Association if a default profile is applied, and then step 4 through 10 are not executed.